raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> 15
 ```

 Note that it _consumes_ the elements from the left of the collection.
 It has to, because iterables can only be consumed from the left.
 This is clear from `range`, because at the moment we write `range(1, 5)`, none of the elements exist yet.
-It is only by taking them one by one that the next one is calculated.
+It is only by taking them one by one that the next one is calculated.[^caveat]

+[^caveat]: Caveat: Like `.reduce`, `foldl` is usually written to accomodate an optional seed.
+Feel free to rewrite `foldl` to allow for calls like `foldl(array, (acc, n) => acc + n, 0)`.

 But `foldl` is not called `foldl` because it consumes its elements from the left.
 It's called `foldl` because it applies its folding function from the left.
 To see what we mean, let's do a fold where the order of application is very clear.